-Port properties include marine terminals and warehouse/industrial sites and two major areas for industrial development.
+Port properties include warehouse/industrial sites, a grain terminal, a future methanol bulk terminal, and two major areas for industrial development.
 The first site is the Port Commerce Center, comprised of more than 100 acres of Port land developed in partnership with a private developer.
 The second site is the Port's Frederickson Industrial Area, which offers land for sale for industrial use.